Insulate Exposed Pipes Before the Cold Hits

 At what temperature do pipes start to freeze?

-Pipes are at risk of freezing when outdoor temperatures drop below 20°F (-6°C).
-However, pipes in uninsulated spaces — such as exterior walls, crawl spaces, or garages — can freeze even at slightly higher temperatures.
-In southern states where homes have less pipe insulation, problems can occur at higher thresholds.
-The key variables are pipe location, material, and how well-insulated the surrounding space is.
+Pipes are at risk of freezing when outdoor temperatures drop below 32°F, and damage becomes much more likely below 20°F. Pipes in uninsulated spaces like exterior walls, crawl spaces, and garages can freeze even at slightly higher temperatures.
+In southern states, problems can occur earlier because homes are often built without freeze-protection features.
+The key variables are pipe location, material, and how well insulated the surrounding space is.

 Should I let my faucets drip all night during a cold snap?